TaitoUnited/taito-cli/docs/tutorial/04-version-control.md

 * **Quickly deploy settings**: If you are in a hurry, you can deploy Helm/Kubernetes changes directly to an environment with the `taito deployment deploy:ENV`.
 * **Quickly deploy a container**: If you are in a hurry, you can build, push and deploy a single container directly to server with the `taito deployment build:TARGET:ENV` command e.g. `taito deployment build:client:dev`.
 * **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the stag branch: `taito db copy between:prod:stag`, `taito storage copy between:prod:stag`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick between:prod:stag`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
-* **Feature branch**: You can create an environment also for a feature branch: `taito env apply:feat-NAME`.
+* **Feature branch**: You can create an environment also for a feature branch: `taito env apply:f-NAME`.
 The feature should reside in a branch named `feature/NAME`.
 * **Revert application**: Revert application to the previous revision by running `taito deployment revert:ENV`.
 If you need to revert to a specific revision, check current revision by running `taito deployment revision:ENV` first and then revert to a specific revision by running `taito deployment revert:ENV REVISION`.
 You can also deploy a specific version with `taito deployment deploy:ENV IMAGE_TAG|SEMANTIC_VERSION`.
 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.